A machine learning based control of complex systems: A machine learning approach to control chaos

-Due to the contraction of $f_{r,\sigma_k}^{-1}$ and for $l$ large enough, the iteration of (\ref{it-inv}) converges approximately to the real number $s_0$ independently of the value of $\delta$, if the sequence of symbols $\sigma_t$ is appropriate, i. e. if these sequences are of the form
+For $l$ large enough, the iteration of (\ref{it-inv}) converges approximately to the real number $s_0$ independently of the value of $\delta$, if the sequence of symbols $\sigma_t$ is appropriate, i. e. if these sequences are of the form